Taskmaster (TV series): Dave

 British television channel Dave took interest in the idea and bought the rights to it, with comedian Greg Davies recruited to help present the programme alongside Horne.
 However, the channel's Deputy Director of Commissioning at the time, Hilary Rosen, was concerned with the structure of the show.
 Horne assured Rosen that the programme was not like a traditional panel show but "more like a sitcom", to account for the involvement of the same group of contestants who would appear across a series.
 Another problem with the format of Horne's concept was that shooting a traditional pilot became implausible; however, the aspects of the show filmed before a studio audience were tested in a pilot.

 A series of six hour-long episodes was commissioned by Dave in September 2014 with Davies and Horne attached, initially with the episodes intended to be shown in any order.
 Rosen later determined the show should be arranged in an order, pointing out that "this was a show you record and transmit in the same order".
 In February 2015, the first cast of five contestants for the first series was announced, and the studio-based segments of the programme — where footage of the contestants' attempts at completing tasks at the Taskmaster House was screened, and prize tasks and live tasks were conducted, in front of a studio audience — began filming.
 The involvement of veteran comedian Frank Skinner, who agreed to join after meeting Horne for lunch, helped to entice the other contestants to take part in the programme.

-The first series, which started airing in July 2015, proved a success, leading to additional series being commissioned on Dave over the course of five years.
+The first series, which started airing in July 2015, proved a success; an additional eight series were commissioned on Dave, which aired until November 2019.

 Channel 4

-In November 2019, rumours arose that Taskmaster was being moved to another channel; Channel 4 had secured the rights to the programme, renewing it for six series over the course of three years.
-In March 2023, Channel 4 committed to six more series, airing two series of the programme annually up until at least 2026 (i.e. series 21).
+After the ninth series, Channel 4 had secured the rights to the programme, repeatedly commissioning it for 18 series up to the 27th series in 2029.
+Filming for the 22nd series had almost wrapped by March 2026.

 Channel 4 also announced a spin-off called Junior Taskmaster with contestants aged between 9 and 11, consisting of eight episodes with 9th-series contestant Rose Matafeo as the Taskmaster and 11th-series contestant Mike Wozniak as her assistant, which aired between November and December 2024.
 Junior Taskmaster follows similar children-oriented spin-off programmes on Channel 4 such as Junior Bake Off and Teen First Dates.
 Another spin-off of Taskmaster, titled Foodmaster, is centred around food.
 Former contestant Ed Gamble hosted a non-broadcast pilot in July 2023.